How Do I Correct a Sales Receipt in QuickBooks?

 - Go to ‘Customers’

-- Click on ‘Create invoice’ then create a new invoice with the correct items.
+- Click on ‘Create invoice’ and then create a new invoice with the correct items.

 - Then, click on ‘Customers’ and select ‘Create Credit memos/Refunds’ and create a credit memo showing the same details as the incorrect sales receipt.